ArchGPT/insomnium/README.md

 I have removed user login, tracking, analytics, etc, from Insomnia so it is now a 100% local app.
 (And runs much faster!)

-If you have any feature request or encountered any bug, feel free to [open an issue](https://github.com/ArchGPT/insomnium/issues).
+If you have any feature requests or encountered any bugs, feel free to [open an issue](https://github.com/ArchGPT/insomnium/issues).
 Thanks!
 I'm also working on a Code Llama plugin for Insomnium to make it more easily customizable and extensible, while keeping the core product fast and 100% local-only.
 [You can read more about Insomnium's roadmap here](https://github.com/ArchGPT/insomnium/discussions/13).

 > _**Vote for Insomnium's new icon now! [github.com/ArchGPT/insomnium/discussions/11](https://github.com/ArchGPT/insomnium/discussions/11)**_

 ## Download

-Insomnium is available for Mac, Windows, Ubuntu, Debian, CentOS, Fedora and [can be downloaded here](https://github.com/ArchGPT/insomnium/releases).
+Insomnium is available for Mac, Windows, Ubuntu, Debian, CentOS, Fedora, and [can be downloaded here](https://github.com/ArchGPT/insomnium/releases).
 Insomnium is also [available on AUR for ArchLinux](https://aur.archlinux.org/packages/insomnium-bin).

 Alternatively, you can build Insomnium from source on your local machine using `npm run app-package`.